kategawa3/WindowRPC/README.md

 pip install pygetwindow pypresence pystray
 ```

+Also install kdotool and playerctl from your system's repositories.

 ### Create a Discord Application
 Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
 The application name will be what's shown as the application name in the rich presence.
 Note the Application ID.